moklia/moklia.github.io/_posts/2022-09-25-Time-to-Say-Goodbye.md

 There isn't yet any devastating froest in my area so I still let tomatos grow happily in the field.
 But I feel more comfortable to let things go this year compared to the previous two years, which is also a big progress.
 That means I am also enjoy the other aspects of my life after all these covid monthes.

 Also I have to admit, we are getting lucky again this year in terms of the time of the frost.
 So far, we have had about 3 nights that my phone received frost alert.
-Luckily, all these three nights only got to 0 degree for about an hour at 6am, so none of it caused any damage.
+Luckily, the lowest tempterature for all these three nights only dropped to 0 degree for about an hour at 6am, so none of it caused any damage.
 I am also feeling proud for not overreact to get things covered as in the previous years lol.

 Without further ado, these are what I got from the garden this morning